How to Manage a Social Media Crisis Without Losing Your Mind

 - Several angry customers: If you have several (let’s say ten or more) customers complaining about the same issue in the space of an hour, get a customer service manager or PR specialist directly on the appropriate social channel.

-- Something bad just happened: In the event of a major news catastrophe, shut down all scheduled social media posts.
+- Something terrible just happened: In the event of a major news catastrophe, shut down all scheduled social media posts.
 If there’s a serious defect with a product, your service is down, or something similar, consider creating content answering common questions.
-Get senior-level customer support, PR, or marketing personnel involved.
+Get senior-level managers, PR, or marketing and the C-Suite involved.
+Issue statements, apologies, etc.

 - Crisis Level 1: Isolated customer complaints and questions.